puppetlabs/design-system/packages/react-components/source/react/library/table/Table.md

 }): node
 ```

-The default cellRenderer will render `cellData` as a string.
+The default cellRenderer renders `cellData` as a string.

 ```jsx
 import Badge from '../badge';